 The FQ modifier should be used for audio-only behavioral health services.
-Effective January 1, 2022, the modifier FR should be used for behavioral health services where the supervising provider is present through audio-visual means and the patient and supervised provider are in-person.
+The FR modifier should be used for behavioral health services where the supervising provider is present through audio-visual means and the patient and supervised provider are inperson.